Gleaning Meaning from Print

 In sum, the establishment of automatic and fast recognition of words is a pre-requisite for being able to understand written texts, and explains why learners with dyslexia have trouble in appreciating the meaning of printed text.

-For this reason we are going to start with the essential stages in learning how to develop mechanisms for identifying words before tackling the other processes which are involved in comprehension.
+For this reason the course first addresses the essential stages in learning how to develop mechanisms for identifying words before tackling other processes involved in comprehension.